grml2hd

 # grml-terminalserver

-See http://grml.org/terminalserver/ for more details.
+See https://grml.org/terminalserver/ for more details.

 Rotate pictures: